ClientRichport Group and SDS Brooklyn

 “BKSK Architects share new renderings of artsy, boutique Noho condo 22 Bond,” 6sqft, February 2017

-“Two modern developments in Manhattan’s Noho neighborhood given green light by the LPC,” Architect’s Newspaper, August 2016
+“Two modern developments in Manhattan’s Noho neighborhood given the green light by the LPC,” The Architect's Newspaper, August 2016

-“NoHo’s 22 Bond finally evolving into a condo,” Commercial Observer, April 2014
+“NoHo’s 22 Bond Finally Evolving into Condo,” Commercial Observer, April 2014

 Renderings by BLKHaus and Richport Group

 "The Bond Street trees were famous.
 There were two in front of each house, and in 1857 they were so tall and dense that from the roadway only the stoops of the houses could be seen.
 Tuckerman, in his biography of Dr. Francis, says that the lamps, gleaming amid the leaves, reminded one of Paris."